liberland/laws/drafting/consolidated/criminal-law.md

 WHEREAS, crime is an international phenomenon that transcends borders, posing a significant threat to peaceful co-existence, as well as life, liberty, and property;

-WHEREAS, the establishment of a stable and peaceful society in Liberland requires a sophisticated criminal law system, bolstered by full international cooperation with organizations such as Interpol and other countries;
+WHEREAS, the establishment of a stable and peaceful society in Liberland requires a sophisticated criminal legal system, bolstered by full international cooperation with organizations such as Interpol and other countries;

 WHEREAS, Liberland's current state of Initial Settlement necessitates an enhanced level of crime prevention and pursuit of criminals to meet the standards expected of a sovereign entity;